 The American Rescue Plan

-Did you know that because of recent federal legislation called the American Rescue Plan (ARPA) you may qualify for expanded tax credits?
-These tax credits may make your health insurance plan more affordable.
+Did you know that because of recent federal legislation called the American Rescue Plan (ARPA) you may qualify for premium tax credits?
+These health insurance tax credits may make your health plan more affordable.

 As your friends and neighbors right here in Vermont, we believe it is important to notify you about ways in which you can save money — and possibly reduce your monthly premiums by thousands of dollars annually.